 Gas stream component THLCs provide a basis for transaction evaluation.
-Knowing the potential liquids to be generated from a particular gas stream helps to place a value on each of the gas streams entering a gas processing plant.
+Knowing the potential liquids to be generated from a gas stream helps to place a value on each of the gas streams entering a gas processing plant.
 The difference between the actual liquids generated by the plant and the potential liquids entering the plant over an operational period is a good indicator of the plant efficiency.

 Invariably, some of the NGL components from the gas stream(s) exit the de-methanizer at the plant as residue gas.
-For this reason, it is more efficient to convert the NGL product at a plant to gas for balancing purposes.
-The NGL converted to a gas equivalent volume, combined with the residue gas, can be compared with the total inlet gas for a specific operational period.
+Methane is the primary component of the residue gas.
+Methane does not exist in a liquid state at base pressures and temperatures.
+For this reason, it is more efficient to convert the plant's liquid NGL product to gas for plant balancing purposes.
+The NGL converted to a gas equivalent volume, combined with the residue gas and gas used for processing, can be compared with the total inlet gas for a specific operational period.
 A gas equivalent factor can be found from the above THLC calculation process by taking the reciprocal of the total THLC.
-Inlet gas can be compared to the sum of the gas equivalent liquid product volumes and plant residue gas to balance the plant.
-This type of balance provides not only a reflection of the plant efficiency, but also helps identify quantity and quality measurement errors.
+Inlet gas can be compared to the sum of the gas equivalent liquid product volumes, plant residue gas, and gas used as fuel to balance the plant.
+This type of balance provides not only a reflection of the plant's efficiency, but also helps identify quantity and quality measurement errors.

-These phase volume conversion calculations involve combining individual component values to get full station stream values.
+These phase volume conversion calculations involve combining individual component values with accounting period quantities to get full station stream values.
 This provides high level information about quantity measurements.
 But again, these quantity calculations leave out the consideration for shrinkage due to molecular mixing.
 Therefore, NGL balances are also commonly performed at the component level.
+The amount of each component of the gas coming into the plant is compared to the amount of that component going out of the plant as product, residue, fuel, to determine the loss (or gain) for each component.

+Component level balancing can be done like volume balancing.
+The quantity of each component sold as product or residue or used a fuel can be compared to the quantity of each component coming into the plant.
 Component level balancing provides additional information about quality analysis and plant efficiency.
 At the same time, the results better correspond to the level at which transactions take place.